Lane-Keeping Control of Autonomous Vehicles Through a Soft-Constrained Iterative LQR: Soft-CILQR Algorithm

 \textit{Problem 1}:

 subject to

 where $J_s$ and $J_t$ denote the stage and terminal cost functions, respectively.
 The weighting matrixes (${\bf Q}$, ${\bf R}$, ${\bf S}$, ${\bf P}$, and ${\bf T}$) are assumed to be symmetric positive-definite matrices.
 The terminal dynamics of the state vector ${\bf x}$ and slack vector ${\bf e} \equiv \left[ { } \right]^T$ are expressed in Eqs.
 (10b) and (10c), respectively.
-The slack vector is proposed in \cite{Svr23} for linear systems.
-The prediction horizon is divided into two operating modes: the stage and terminal modes.
-The stage mode involves the prediction of variables over the first $N$ time steps, whereas the terminal mode involves the prediction of variables in the subsequent steps.
-In the terminal mode, predicted control inputs are specified by an unconstrained control law.
-The integer $\bar N$ denotes the upper bound of the prediction horizon.
 The matrix ${\bf P}$ is the solution of the discrete-time algebraic Riccati equation, which is expressed as follows:

 The corresponding feedback gain ${\bf K}$ has the following form: